BrentWalker/newEveryStop/README.md

-the technologies used in creating this app include Javascript, Node MongoDB Express & React, also CSS & Html, axios, postman were used also
+the technologies used in creating this app include Javascript, Node, MongoDB, Express & React, also CSS & Html, axios, postman were used also.
 .